JieyuZ2/GraphGAN/README.md

 ## GraphGAN

-- This is the implementation of [AAAI2018.
+- This is the Pytorch implementation of [AAAI2018.
 GraphGAN](https://hwwang55.github.io/files/2018-AAAI-GraphGAN.pdf)
+- Update: it can get better performance of the given dataset than what is reported in the paper.